Prajjwal-Rimal/Git-GitHub/README.md

 ## git reset
 1. git reset // resets the branch to the last commit made<br>
 2. git reset (file name) // resets the file to the last commit made<br>
-3. git reseat HEAD~1 // resets the branch to the last commit made<br>
+3. git reset HEAD~1 // resets the branch to the last commit made<br>

 ## Fork